 Most 3d printers on the market today have a heated build plate.
 The build plate is heated the same way as the hotend.
 It has a heating element connected to the bottom of it and heated to the temperature defined in the g-code file.

 The heating element used a significant amount of power when on, but it’s only on when heating the built plate to the initial temperature and as needed to maintain it.
 It is important to match the temperature of the build plate with the filament requirements.

-The mainboard is essentially the brain of the 3d printer.
+The mainboard, like the SKR Mini on Amazon, is essentially the brain of the 3d printer.
 It’s responsible for everything from tracking the print to turning the wheels on the stepper motors.
 Even though it’s the most critical part of the print, it uses very little power and can even be powered via USB.

 The mainboard can be upgraded to reduce power consumption and noise while increasing performance.
-A good option would be the SKR Mini if the 3d printer supports it.
-I have one of these in my Ender 3 Pro.
+A good option would be the SKR Mini (on Amazon) if the 3d printer supports it.
+I have one of these in my Ender 3 Pro (on Amazon).